jackheretoday/UGF_AgentX/README.md

 Google based auth to verify user then wallet connect.

 Base Sepolia works well with MetaMask.
-Otheer option for wallet will be added soon.
+Other option for wallet will be added soon.